MLResearchAtOSRAM/cause2e/README.md

 ## Citation:
 If you are using cause2e in your work, please cite:

-Daniel Grünbaum (2021). cause2e: A Python package for end to end causal analysis. https://github.com/MLResearchAtOSRAM/cause2e
+Daniel Grünbaum (2021). cause2e: A Python package for end-to-end causal analysis. https://github.com/MLResearchAtOSRAM/cause2e

 ## References: